edrosten/autoconf_tutorial/README.md

 program: program.o
         $(LD) -o $@ $^ $(LDFLAGS) $(LIBS)
 ```
-At this point you might wonder, "Why not save typing and just use @LIBS@
+At this point you might wonder, “Why not save typing and just use `@LIBS@`
-everywhere?".
+everywhere?”.
 It's a good question.
 The answer is that you can, but if you ever
 end up debugging things and you want to make a quick, temporary change by
-editing the Makefile, you will curse yourself because instead of changing it in
+editing the generated Makefile, you will curse yourself because instead of changing things in
 one place, you have to change it everywhere.

-So, now, put the following lines in the configure.ac file:
+So, now, put the following lines in the `configure.ac` file:
 ```autoconf
 AC_CHECK_HEADERS(zlib.h)
 AC_SEARCH_LIBS(deflate, z)